JoshPattman/jpf/README.md

 ## FAQ
 - Will streaming (token-by-token) ever be supported?
     - No. This framework is designed to be more of a back-end tool, and character streaming would add extra complexity that most applications of this package would not benefit from (in my opinion).
-- Are there any pre-built functions?
+- Are there any pre-built formatters / parsers?
-    - The aim of this package is to create the framework, not the functionality.
-If you have any ideas of useful functions, feel free to put them on an issue, and if enough arise, I can make a new repo for these.
+    - There are a few built in implementations, however the aim of this package is to create the framework, not the functionality.
+    - If you have any ideas of useful functions, feel free to put them on an issue, and if enough arise, I can make a new repo for these.
 - Where are the agents?
     - I removed the agent interface recently as I think it was far too restrictuve.
-I would like to instead get the core building blocks ironed out before moving on to coming up with an agent interface.
+    - I would like to instead get the core building blocks ironed out before moving on to coming up with an agent interface.
+- Why does this not support MCP tools on the OpenAI API / Tool calling / Other advanced API feature?
+    - The aim of this package is to put the advanced stuff, like using tools, to you to figure out.
+IMO this allows you to do cooler, more flexible things (like a tree of agents).
+    - Also, to a degree tool calls / MCP tools lock you in to one API or another, more than just using the chat completions endpoint.
+    - I might consider adding them in the future, but for now I think that implementing your own tool calling is best.

 ## Author